ant-design/ant-design-pro-site/docs/block.en-US.md

 type: Development
 ---

-## What is Block
+## What is a Block?

-Block is a set of code block.
-It helps you to fast initialize a page with prepared code.
-Current Blocks are all page level blocks.
-You can treat them as typical page templates.
-Use block is alike copy exist page code into your project.
+A Block is a set of components, it helps you quickly build pages by using multiple blocks.
+The code for each block is copied directly into your project.
+Modify the block to fit your needs.

+Currenlty, all blocks are page level blocks.
+You can treat them as a typical page templates.

-- Previous: Create JS -> Create CSS -> Create Model -> Create service -> Write page component.
+- Previously: Write JS -> Write CSS -> Create a Model -> Create a service -> Write page component.
-- Current: Download Block -> Modify on initialized code.
+- Now: Download a Block -> Modify genereted code.

-## Use Block
+## Using Blocks

-Ant Design Pro 中，使用 umi ui 进行区块管理。
+Ant Design Pro offers `umi ui` to help you manage blocks.

 ![ umi block list](https://gw.alipayobjects.com/zos/antfincdn/YWjTPDQAeq/CF034E49-0FE8-4011-B282-6956FC1B312C.png)